giftwarieta/Business-Transformation-and-Automation/Power-Platform-Apps/Gifted_chatbot/README.md

 ## Solution Overview
 This Solution is developed to enable staffs of an organization to check available job vacancies and events in the organization by simply chatting with a bot called Gifted.
-Click here to have a feel and interact with the bot using a web browser feel.
+<a href="https://giftwarieta.com.ng/Giftedchatbot.html" target="_blanK">Click here</a> to have a feel and interact with the bot using a web browser feel.
 You can trigger the conversation with a "hi" or greeting the bot.

 ## Solution Justification
 The solution helps improve Staff vacancy notification experience at the comfort of the user with just a simple "hi" to trigger the communication.